jonokarks/pcsa/README.md

 ## Deployment

-The site can be deployed to any Node.js hosting service.
+The site is optimized for deployment on Netlify with serverless functions.
+For deployment:

+1. Connect your repository to Netlify
+2. Configure the following environment variables in Netlify:
+   - `STRIPE_SECRET_KEY`
+   - `NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY`
+   - `SITE_URL`
+   - `NODE_ENV`

+3. Netlify will automatically deploy your site and set up the serverless functions.

 For local development:

 ```bash
 # Install dependencies